Frequently Asked Questions

 What are the site requirements to install a skating rink?
 Every rink installation needs a solid, flat area to support the rink set up or construction.
 The ideal location is a concrete floor, or sub-floor deck, while some real ice installations may require a sand box construction to support construction.
 Clients may request a site visit, or send photos and specs for review, if a site visit isn't possible.

 Can you set up your skating rinks on grass or dirt?
-Uneven areas, like grass, dirt, or gravel, require a sub-floor deck, or a sand box, to provide a level surface.
+Uneven areas, like grass, dirt, or gravel, require a sub-floor deck, or a sand box (real ice rink only), to provide a level surface.
 We can provide this service if required.

 What are the recommended age requirements?
-4 years to adult (65 years).
+5 years to adult.
+Younger participants require special approval.

 What is synthetic ice made of, and is it safe?
 Yes it is safe.
 The rink materials are made of a high density RECYCLABLE polymer, and sprayed with a non-toxic material to facilitate the glide.

 Does synthetic ice feel like skating on real ice?
 The glide is slower than real ice by approx. 15%, much like skating on a frozen pond.
 Novice skaters may not notice a difference.
 Experienced figure skaters may need time to adjust, but will generally acclimate within minutes.
 Because the glide is a result of the friction created from the heat of the blade, you need push a little harder, to generate and maintain glide, and with the application of the glide enhancer, the speed can be adjusted to suit the ability of the skater.

 Do you need special skates, and can people bring their own skates?
 We use regular ice skates, and/or roller skates/rollerblades, therefore people can bring their own, however we remind ice skaters that the blades should be sharp, and ask that roller skaters clean their wheels.